Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 • Too rigid → collar feels hot, looks cheap, and loses “premium” hand-feel

-If your team is building a full polo range, it’s cleaner to keep this post focused on the button-down collar variation, then reference Complete Guide to Custom Golf Polo Shirts as the “big picture” page.
+If your site already has a broader polo page, keep this post focused on the button-down collar variation, then route readers to the big picture: Complete Guide to Custom Golf Polo Shirts.

 Golf polo fit checklist showing sleeve comfort, swing room, and tight sleeves risk checks

-If you want smoother sampling, send one small spec block that removes interpretation.
+If you want smoother sampling, send a compact spec block that removes interpretation.

 Collar